lspope/dsc-phase-4-project/README.md

 Futher analysis into the following areas could yield additional insights.

-* Check if punctuation count could be a good feature for tweet classification.
+* Check if punctuation count could be a good feature for Tweet classification.
-* Try using SMOTE to address class imblance and see if it results in similar increases in overfitting as RandomOverSampling
+* Try (SMOTE)[https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.over_sampling.SMOTE.html#r001eabbe5dd7-1] to address [class imblance](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) and see if it results in similar increases in overfitting as RandomOverSampling.
-* Hyperparameter tuning on the binary and multiclass classifier models using GridSearchCV
+* Hyper-parameter tuning on the binary and multiclass classifier models using GridSearchCV.
+* Better understanding of using (LIME)[https://github.com/marcotcr/lime] to explain model behaviour.
+* Try Transfer Learning using the (GloVE)[https://nlp.stanford.edu/projects/glove/] pre-trained word embeddings for Twitter) [https://github.com/stanfordnlp/GloVe]
+* Get more Tweets for the corpus!

 # For More Information
-* Review the non-technical presentation [here](./extras/PhaseFourProject_LeahPope.pd)
+* Review the non-technical presentation [here](./extras/PhaseFourProject_LeahPope.pdf)
 * View the non-technical presentation video [here](link)
 * Read my blog post [here](https://lspope.github.io/)
 * Contact the author [Leah Pope](https://www.linkedin.com/in/leahspope/)